nokotamustang/OpenGL_and_Vulkan_3D/README.md

 ![Screenshots](./screenshots/mgl_disp_5.png)
 _Top: The left has the flat surface for the toy box, then the bump mapped one, and to the right is with both parallax and bump mapping.
 Middle: Textures disabled, just illumination.
 Bottom: At a sharp angle the render of the parallax mapping looks impressive even with a deep displacement._

-From the guides out there, you can see a progression from parallax displacement, to steep parallax displacement, and then to parallax occlusion displacement.
+From the guides out there, you can see a progression from parallax displacement to steep parallax displacement; and then to parallax occlusion displacement.
 Each advancement makes the result look better.

 In modern development more advanced searching is performed to improve the step noise from the linear search used in the classic parallax occlusion displacement method.